fghaas/pyconit2023/markdown/talk.md

 ![A graph visualizing one binary decision based on a current situation](images/creativedecision.svg)

 <!-- Note -->
-Now compare that to a different approach where we dealing with creativity.
+Now compare that to a different approach where we apply creativity.
 Always saying, at every stage we're going to look at the options and then we gonna come up with the ideas to do what's best.
 Notice that it every stage here what you need to do is you